piyo472/alg-trainer/README.md

 This project contains code from multiple sources and is distributed under the **GNU General Public License v3.0 (GPLv3)**.

 ### Original Alg-Trainer Code (MIT License)
 The original core algorithms and UI code of Alg-Trainer are copyright (c) 2018 Tao Yu and are licensed under the MIT License.
-You can find the original license text in the `LICENSE,MIT` file.
+You can find the original license text in the `LICENSE.MIT` file.
 Source: [tao-yu/Alg-Trainer](https://github.com/tao-yu/Alg-Trainer)

 ### Smart Cube Integration (GPLv3)